 Summer Law School

-Diversify your degree, amplify your legal experience or accrue continuing professional development (CPD) points with a fully-accredited online or face-to-face Summer Law School unit.
+Diversify your degree, amplify your legal experience or accrue continuing professional development (CPD) points with a fully-accredited Summer Law School unit.

 Students will be treated to a variety of practical and thought-provoking theoretical topics and gain a unique insight into contemporary legal contexts and dimensions.

-Delivered by internationally-recognised experts in their field, the 2024/25 units continue the Summer Law School tradition of offering niche and non-mainstream subjects that tackle the most pressing and controversial legal concepts of our age.
+Delivered by internationally-recognised experts in their field, the 2025/26 units will continue the Summer Law School tradition of offering niche and non-mainstream subjects that tackle the most pressing and controversial legal concepts of our age.

 The Summer Law School is ideal for students of all disciplines, lawyers, industry professionals, senior administrators and anyone wishing to expand their knowledge and expertise in the subject areas.
 Cross-institutional, non-award and international students are particularly welcome to apply.